KIT-Team-Vector/Production-Management-System/inventory-management/README.md

 This will download all dependencies, build and deploy the microservice, and also download the mysql database and deploy it within a multi container setup.

 The Kafka-Server and the other microservices can be independently deployed.
-If you do that, add them to the [Environment Variables](#environment-variables).
-If you want to set up Kafka locally, [here](../kafka-informations/SetupKafkaLocally.txt") are helpfully informations and scripts.
+To do so, include them to the [Environment Variables](#environment-variables).
+If you want to set up Kafka locally, [here](../kafka-informations/SetupKafkaLocally.txt) are helpfully informations and scripts.

 ### Deploy with Production-Management-System
 This option deploys the Inventory-Management together with the Production-Management-System and is configuration free.